 Strong winds offshore and cool water temperatures (13-14 degrees) have limited game fishing activity.

-There are medium size snapper and morwong off Long Point also to the south about Green Cape and Bitangabee but very slow at the Haycock and Horseshoe Reefs.
+There are some good-size ocean flathead at 20 fathoms to the south-east of Turingal Headland but chinamen leatherjackets are making it difficult.
+Apart from flathead, a few medium-size snapper and morwong are reported off Long Point also to the south about Green Cape and Bitangabee but very slow at the Haycock and Horseshoe Reefs.
 Best results dawn and dusk.
-Anglers are having good success using micro–jigs.